Distributional Competition: Specialization III: Price and Quality Competition

 \citet{HwangKimBoleslavsky2023} also endogenize firms' valuation distributions in the \citet{perloff1985equilibrium} environment.
-However, in contrast to my exercise, theirs is where the distribution choice corresponds to \textit{advertising}; \textit{viz.}, information-provision.
+However, in contrast to my exercise, their distribution choice corresponds to \textit{advertising}; \textit{viz.}, information-provision.
 Their large-market message is that when there are many firms, winning a customer becomes hard unless a firm looks exceptionally good.
 That competitive pressure pushes firms toward revealing more: for sufficiently large \(n\), a fully revealing (full-information) outcome is an equilibrium of their advertising game, and in a number of extensions equilibrium advertising becomes arbitrarily close to full revelation as \(n \to \infty\).

 My exercise has the same broad structure--firms choose price and a second margin that affects how likely they are to be chosen--but the second margin is the product's quality, generated at cost, rather than information.
 Consequently, large markets need not force prices down to marginal cost.
 Instead, markups evaporate only if the marginal cost of producing outcomes near the top of the equilibrium quality range becomes vanishingly close to the marginal cost near the bottom.
 If that cost gap does not disappear, positive markups persist even with many firms.